-Cut a length of ivy vine up to 4 feet long.
+Cut a length of ivy vine up to 4 feet (1 m.) long.
 Use a clean pair of shears or a sharp knife.
 Cut the vine into multiple pieces, with each piece having one or two leaves.
 Make each cut directly above a leaf, and trim the stem below the leaf to about one inch.

 Dip the end of each stem in rooting hormone powder.
 Fill a planter with sand (or a sand/soil mix) and poke holes in the sand for planting.
 Plant each powdered stem in a hole and then gently push the sand around the stem.

 Ivy plants are also easy to root in water.
 Trim off any bottom leaves and place your cutting in a jar on a well-lit window sill.
 In a few weeks, you should start to see roots growing in the water.
 While rooting ivy plants in water is easy, it is always better for the plant when rooted in a solid planting medium, as transplanting water-rooted cuttings to the soil is more difficult and survival rates are lower.
-Therefore, the best way to too an ivy cutting is in sandy soil rather than water.
+Therefore, the best way to root an ivy cutting is in sandy soil rather than water.